 Operational metrics revolve around the quantitative aspects of customer interactions, offering a pragmatic view of a business’s efficiency.
 Metrics like First Contact Resolution Rate in Customer Service, Average Response Time in Customer Service, and Customer Retention Metrics in Contact Center fall into this category.
 These service level agreement (SLA) metrics in customer support provide tangible data on the operational aspects of customer service, helping businesses streamline processes and enhance overall efficiency.

-The Indispensable Role of Metrics in Customer Insights
+The Crucial Role of Customer Service Metrics in Gaining Valuable Customer Insights

 Holistic Understanding of Customer Interactions